-Updating POT targets will align our work with industry best practices, set challenging but attainable emissions reduction targets, guide our strategic direction and business decisions for capital improvement projects, and establish a framework by which we may reward and partner with customers.
+Updating NWSA targets will align our work with industry best practices, set challenging but attainable emissions reduction targets, guide our strategic direction and business decisions for capital improvement projects, and establish a framework by which we may reward and partner with customers.

-Puget Sound Maritime Emissions Inventory & Northwest Ports Clean Air Strategy
+Puget Sound Maritime Emissions Inventory & Northwest Ports Clean Air Strategy:

-In 2005, 2011 and 2016 the Ports of Seattle and Tacoma contributed to the Puget Sound Maritime Air Emissions Inventory which modeled activity-based emissions for maritime-related sources in the greater Puget Sound region air shed.
+In 2005, 2011 and 2016 the Ports of Seattle and Tacoma contributed to the Puget Sound Maritime Air Emissions Inventory which modeled activity-based emissions for maritime-related sources in the greater Puget Sound region airshed.
+The NWSA is leading the 2016 regional effort as a full port partner.

-The inventories include greenhouse gases (CO2e) as a contaminant, however, the inventory only accounts for emissions from equipment and transportation and does not include all sources of emissions from the ports, e.g., tenant purchased energy, marine terminal operator electricity, employee commuting, etc. That is, the inventory reflects the amount of fuel used over time to perform a task and is linked to the volume of cargo moving through the port.
+The inventories include greenhouse gases (CO2e) as a contaminant, however, the inventory only accounts for emissions from equipment and transportation and does not include all sources of emissions from the ports, e.g. tenant purchased energy, marine terminal operator electricity, employee commuting, etc. That is, the inventory reflects the amount of fuel used over time to perform a task and is linked to the volume of cargo moving through the port.
 Overall emissions can be hidden by changes in cargo throughput.
 The proposed Greenhouse Gas Reduction Resolution calculate total emission reductions from a 2005 baseline and would not change as cargo throughput changes.

 The Northwest Ports Clean Air Strategy (NWPCAS) was developed in 2007 and adopted in 2008 in collaboration between Port Metro Vancouver (PMV), the Port of Seattle (POS), and the Port of Tacoma (POT) with the aim of reducing air emissions from maritime and port-related activities that affect air quality and contribute to climate change in the Puget Sound-Georgia Basin air shed.
 The strategy is the first such port program in the U.S. to proactively and voluntarily outline emission reduction targets.
+The NWSA has been a full port partner in the strategy since its formation in 2015, alongside the Ports of Seattle and Tacoma.